Saturday, October 22, 2011

 1972: Rick Nelson entered the Top 10 with "Garden Party", a biographical account of the time his ridiculous fans booed him in Madison Square Garden when he dared to play a new song for them.
 It was Nelson's first Top 10 hit in nine years.

-1975: The Eagles were in concert at the Richfield Coliseum in Cleveland, Ohio.
+1975: The Eagles were in concert for the second of two nights at the Richfield Coliseum in Cleveland, Ohio.

 1975: Elton John earned a star on the Hollywood Walk of Fame.

-1976: Keith Moon played his final performance with the Who at the Maple Leaf Gardens in Toronto, Ontario, Canada.
+1976: Keith Moon drummed for the final time with the Who at the Maple Leaf Gardens in Toronto, Ontario, Canada.
+(Note: numerous websites show this date as the 22nd, but Moon's last show was on the 21st, according to the Who's official website.)

 1978: The Clash fired manager Bernie Rhodes and replaced him with Caroline Coon, previously a journalist for the trade magazine Melody Maker.